mmmarinho/ROS2_Tutorial/docs/source/index.rst

 .. admonition:: `Disclaimer <https://www.southparkstudios.com/legal/thmcbs/show-disclaimer>`_

    ANYTHING ON THIS TUTORIAL--EVEN THINGS THAT ACTUALLY WORK--ARE ENTIRELY FICTIONAL.
 SOME MEMES ARE ATTEMPTED....POORLY.
-THE TUTORIAL CONTAINS MISPLACED MOVIE REFERENCES AND DUE TO ITS LOW-HANGING-FRUIT HUMOUR AND IT SHOULD NOT BE READ BY ANYONE.
+THE TUTORIAL CONTAINS MISPLACED MOVIE REFERENCES AND DUE TO ITS LOW-HANGING FRUIT HUMOUR IT SHOULD NOT BE READ BY ANYONE.

 .. _`ROS2 Humble`: https://docs.ros.org/en/humble/